Deep breathing has hundreds of proven benefits. That’s why some of the world’s top athletes practice it regularly.

 The bottom line is that breath fuels the body.
 The yogis say that without breath we are like a dry riverbed waiting to be filled.
 Practicing deep breathing is one way you can easily oxygenate you body.

 Athletes already know that we must work on “the three pillars” of strength, cardio and flexibility.
-But adding a fourth pillar of breathing to your routine has scientifically proven benefits.
+But adding a fourth pillar of deep breathing to your routine has scientifically proven benefits.

 Deep breathing has been shown to reduce the duration of sore muscles, reduce pain, and improve injury recovery time by decreasing inflammation.
 Deep breathing also works to improve your lung capacity and heart function.
 As athletes, this should interest us a great deal.
 Many athletes like Kelly Slater and Travis Rice already hold a daily yoga practice that incorporates deep breathe work into their morning routine.

 Thinking of breathing exercises as part of your workout may help you to actually do it.
 Most athletes feel strange if they don’t get in some minutes of physical activity at least 5 days per week.
-Adding breathing exercises into your warm up, between sets or after your cool down is a practical way to check it off of your daily todo list and may actually aid in performance and recovery.
+Adding breathing exercises into your warm up, between sets or after your cooldown is a practical way to check it off of your daily todo list and may actually aid in performance and recovery.

 Here are our top recommended ways to practice breathing for maximum.

 #1 Try 1:1 Breathing.
 The following steps are about as simple as it gets.
 Practice 1:1 breathing for a long as you are comfortable with.
 Start with 5 minutes before or after a workout.

 - Sit straight up or lay comfortably.